Travis Bader: Overseas Elite

 In August 2015, Bader won the 2015 installment of The Basketball Tournament as part of team Overseas Elite.
 In August 2016, Bader again won The Basketball Tournament as part of Overseas Elite.
 On August 3, 2017, Bader's team, Overseas Elite won its third straight The Basketball Tournament championship with an 86–83 victory over Team Challenge ALS on ESPN.

 Personal

-Bader's father, Richard, was a swimmer at Clemson from 1976–1979, qualifying for the NCAA Men's Division I Swimming and Diving Championships each of his four years.
+Bader's father, Richard, was a swimmer at Clemson from 1976 to 1979, qualifying for the NCAA Men's Division I Swimming and Diving Championships each of his four years.
 He is currently the assistant athletic director at Michigan State.
 Bader has two sisters, Christine and Kimberly, the former women's tennis head coach at Ball State.